Antibiotic effectiveness isn’t just about which drug you use—it’s about where, when, how much, and how fast the dose is delivered.

 “If a patient is immunocompromised or has a history of infections with resistant organisms, for example, we’ll consult with their oncologists or care providers to consider the nuances and arrive at a treatment decision,” Wang says.

-To find out more about how we monitor antibiotic treatment and why it matters, read "Battling the Antibiotic Apocalypse: How Dartmouth researchers and doctors are leading the fight against antibiotic-resistant infections" in Vitals Magazine, a publication of Dartmouth Health and Geisel's School of Medicine.
+To learn more about how we monitor antibiotic treatment and why it matters, read "Battling the Antibiotic Apocalypse: How Dartmouth researchers and doctors are leading the fight against antibiotic-resistant infections" in Vitals Magazine, a publication of Dartmouth Health and Geisel School of Medicine.